 Yes, face-coverings are required in the presence of others, both indoors and outdoors, when in any common/public space used by others.
 Coverings may consist of a bandana, surgical mask, scarf, etc., and must fully shield the mouth and nose.
 The University will make two face-coverings available to every student and employee.

-If a University employee or student is unable to wear a face-covering due to a documented medical condition, they will be provided with a non-restrictive alternative, such as a face shield with a drape attached at the bottom.
-Those seeking this alternative must provide medical documentation to Administrative Services Project Manager, Leonette Abbey.
+If University employees or students are unable to wear a face-covering due to a documented medical condition, they will be provided with a non-restrictive alternative, such as a face shield with a drape attached at the bottom.
+Those seeking this alternative must provide medical documentation to Administrative Services Project Manager Leonette Abbey.
 Face shields are only sufficient covering when they include a drape attached to the bottom edge.

 All members of the University community who work and/or reside on campus, or plan to be on campus, even if only for a short period of time, should complete the daily health-assessment before coming to campus or exiting their residential community.
 This assessment can be found on the Redlands app (tap the Redlands Ready tile, then tap the health self-assessment prompt at the top) and allows users to confirm the absence of COVID-19 symptoms as defined by the CDC.
 Primary symptoms include fever or chills, cough, shortness of breath, or difficulty breathing.
 While non-specific, these symptoms are also associated with COVID-19: muscle pain, headache, sore throat, the new loss of taste or smell, diarrhea, nausea, vomiting, nasal congestion, and/or runny nose.